vacp2p/nescience-testnet/README.md

 Generated new account with addr Public/9ypzv6GGr3fwsgxY7EZezg5rz6zj52DPCkmf1vVujEiJ
 ```

-The address is the identifier of the account needed when executing programs that involve it.
+This address is required when executing any program that interacts with the account.

-##### Account initialization
+#### Account initialization

-To see the current status of the newly generated account run
+To query the account’s current status, run:

 ```bash
 # Replace the address with yours